 Don’t use passwords that are easily guessable e.g.: the name of your pet; your maiden name; your street name.
 Instead try using a memorable phrase, for instance, the first line from a favourite book.

 You could use a password manager.
-I use LastPass.
-This generates random, unique passwords for every website and stores them securely for me.
-I only have to remember my master password.
-And only I know that.
+They generate random, unique passwords for every website and store them securely.
+You only have to remember a master password.
+And only you know that.

 If a password manager seems too scary, then at least keep a note of your passwords safe somewhere.
 Don’t store them on your computer.